Megan Thee Stallion Rocks Fitted Jeans & White Crop Top in Latest Instagram Update

 Rapper Megan Thee Stallion took to social media Thursday to show her 10.4 million followers what her now-famous booty looks like in jeans.

-She shared two new images in front of a seemingly painted wall with streaks of black, red, yellow, and blue to accentuate her brown skin.
+She shared two new images of her standing in front of a wall seemingly painted with streaks of black, red, yellow, and blue, which accentuated her brown skin.

-In the first photo, Megan can be seen with her back to the camera, and her head is turned to face it.
-Her light glam make-up can clearly be seen in the flick: long faux eyelashes paired with a precisely drawn wing eyeliner, bright highlighter applied just above her cheeks and eyebrows, and a stunning berry-colored lip gloss.
+In the first photo, Megan has her back to the camera and her head turned to face it.
+Her light glam makeup can clearly be seen in the pic and includes long faux eyelashes paired with a precisely drawn wing eyeliner, bright highlighter applied just above her cheeks and eyebrows, and a stunning berry-colored lip gloss.
 Her hair is softly curled, falling right near her elbow.

-Her pose is all but discreet, holding her derriere up with her hands and showing it off while giving the camera a sly look.
+Her pose is all but discreet, as she holds her derriere up with her hands and shows it off while giving the camera a sly look.

-In the caption, Megan is alluding to gaining weight while in quarantine due to the coronavirus pandemic.
+In the caption, Megan alludes to gaining weight while in quarantine due to the coronavirus pandemic.

 The next photo immediately disproves that, as she faces the camera this time around.
-Megan is seen once again spicing up the photo by holding both her breasts up, exposing more of her midriff.
+Megan once again spices up the photo by holding both her breasts up, exposing more of her midriff.

-The white crop top, with the writing ’90’s Baby’ on the front, stops just above her flat stomach, where you can also see her diamond belly ring.
-The shirt seems like a nod to her own generation as Megan, born Megan Pete, was born in 1995.
+Her white crop top, with the writing “90’s Baby” on the front, stops just above her flat stomach, where you can also see her diamond bellybutton ring.
+The shirt seems like a nod to her own generation, as Megan, originally Megan Pete, was born in 1995.

-The jeans, which are seemingly from Fashion Nova as she tagged the retailer in her caption, sit just above her bodacious curves.
+The jeans, which are seemingly from Fashion Nova as she tagged the retailer in her caption, sit just above her bodacious hips.

-At the time of this writing, the post has garnered over 310,000 likes with more than 3,600 comments.
-Her fans, dubbed ‘Hotties,’ have done everything under the sun in her comments, from send heart-eyed and kissy-face emojis, to referencing her songs lyrics, but many chose to use their own words to react to the breath-taking photos.
+At the time of this writing, the post has garnered over 310,000 likes and more than 3,600 comments.
+Megan’s fans, dubbed Hotties, have done everything under the sun in her comments, including sending heart-eyed and kissy-face emoji and referencing her songs lyrics.
+However, many chose to use their own words to react to the breathtaking photos.

 “Quarantine hottie!” posted one fan.

-“YOU LOOK GOOOODDD,” exclaimed another follower, with multiple heart-eyed emojis following.
+“YOU LOOK GOOOODDD,” exclaimed another follower, adding multiple heart-eyed emoji.

-Another fan referenced the retailer and proclaimed that Megan might consider another career because of this photo.
+Another fan referenced the retailer and proclaimed that Megan might consider another career because of these snaps.

-“Fashion Nova’s Best Model,” declared this ‘hottie.’
+“Fashion Nova’s Best Model,” declared this Hottie.

 “You the baddest in the game,” said a fourth fan.

 Megan is definitely not a stranger to posting fiery photos for her followers to enjoy.
-In a previous upload, Megan lifted her shirt to expose some of her underboob as she held the rest in with her other hand.
+In a previous upload, the singer lifted her shirt to expose some of her underboob as she held the rest in with her other hand.